Diusrex/UVA-Solutions/README.md

 UVA-Solutions
 =============

-My solutions to the UVA problems that I have solved successfuly.
+My solutions to the UVA problems that I have solved successfully.
 I have created all of the code myself.

 These are usually not the most optimal solutions, but they all are accepted within the given time limit.